-It is important that your shares be represented and voted at the Annual Meeting of Stockholders.
-Stockholders whose shares are held in registered form have a choice of using a traditional proxy card or voting by telephone or the Internet, as described on your proxy card.
-Stockholders whose shares are held in the name of a broker, bank or other holder of record must vote using the form of proxy sent by the nominee.
-On July 1, 2009, the U.S. Securities and Exchange Commission ("SEC") approved amendments to New York Stock Exchange Rule 452 eliminating broker discretionary voting for the election of directors.
-M&T Bank Corporation therefore encourages stockholders whose shares are held in the name of a broker, bank or other holder of record to direct their vote for all agenda items on the form of proxy sent by the nominee.
+It is important that your shares be represented and voted at the Annual Meeting of Shareholders.
+Shareholders whose shares are held in registered form have a choice of using a traditional proxy card or voting by telephone or the Internet, as described on your proxy card.
+Shareholders whose shares are held in the name of a broker, bank or other intermediary must vote using the form of proxy sent by the nominee.
+New York Stock Exchange ("NYSE") rules do not permit brokers to vote uninstructed shares for the election of directors or on executive compensation matters unless they have received instructions from the beneficial owner.
+M&T Bank Corporation therefore encourages shareholders whose shares are held in the name of a broker, bank or other intermediary to direct their vote for all of the agenda items using the form of proxy sent by the broker, bank or other intermediary.
 Check your proxy card or the information forwarded by your broker, bank or other holder of record to see which options are available to you.
-Any stockholder present at the meeting may withdraw his or her proxy and vote personally on any matter properly brought before the meeting.
+Any shareholder present at the meeting may withdraw his or her proxy and vote personally on any matter properly brought before the meeting.